danryan/runbooks-mirror/elastic/doc/README.md

 we want to add, then we can estimate the needed cluster size.

 Currently, fluentd is sending all logs to stackdriver and some logs to GCP PubSub.
-We have pubsubbeat nodes for each topic, stending the logs into elastic.
+We have pubsubbeat nodes for each topic, sending the logs into elastic.

 ### What is going to Stackdriver?